tetrapharmakon/species/_lectures/3-monoidal-structures-on-P.md

 ---

-As it is a bit convoluted to argue on the existence of the substitution monoidal structure, we give a sketch of an argument, based on having established the Day convolution (closed) monoidal structure.
+Since it is a bit convoluted to argue on the existence of the substitution monoidal structure, we give a sketch of an argument based on having established the Day convolution (closed) monoidal structure.
 The full story is surveyed in [Coends, Chapter 6] and in turn, it comes from Kelly's paper "On the Operads of JP May".

 <div id="label-8"></div>
 **Definition.** Iterated Day convolution in the category of species takes the following form: